 Rename an asset

-In the Overview tab, user levels of Manager and above can edit the asset's physical filename, including extension, by editing the File field.
-The Name field can be edited to change the name of the asset as it appears in NetX.
+Managers and above can edit the asset's physical filename and extension in the File field.
+The Name field controls how the asset's name appears in NetX.

 Attribute value search